funnut/Lisq/README.md

 ### Additional functionality:

 You can encrypt your notes or any other file with a URL-safe Base64-encoded 32-byte token (***use with caution!***).
+> [!IMPORTANT]
-> Important!
-It requires cryptography package run `pip install -r requirements.txt` if not installed by package manager.
+> It requires cryptography package run `pip install -r requirements.txt` if not installed by package manager.

 ```
 : encryption on|off|set # enables or disables login functionality; 'set' stores the token so it won't be requested again